SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

          <#statements#>
    }

+..
+TODO: syntax-outline should not be used for invalid syntax. change this to be an example of actual code that does not compile, for consistency with other similar examples elsewhere in the Guide.

 Unlike C, this code does not match both of values 1 and 2.
 Rather, it reports an error that the first case does not contain any executable code.
 This approach avoids accidental fallthrough from one case to another,